How Our Senor Retail Sales Consultants Will Work With You

-The first step in the process of planning a major sales promotion is a store analysis and meeting with a Senior Retail Sale Consultant.
+To achieve a sale event's best results, the first step is a store analysis and meeting with a Senior Retail Sales Consultant.
 This normally takes a day and involves an inspection of inventory, location, store layout, merchandising, and financial information to include the previous 18-month’s sales figures.
-From this information the Senior Consultant can usually make an estimate of sales that can be achieved, the best time to conduct a sale, how long it should last, and the various expenses involved.
+From this information the senior consultant can usually make an estimate of sales that can be achieved, the best time to conduct a sale, how long it should last, and the various expenses involved.

-To support the decision making process, research is conducted to determine the demographic make-up of your store’s market area and which customers should be targeted for the sale.
+To support the decision-making process, and accomplish the sales event's best results, research is conducted to determine the demographic make-up of your store’s market area and which customers should be targeted for the sale.
 This information can be reviewed with you at the meeting.

 Once the decision is made to conduct a Professional Sale, preparation begins with advertising for the opening and assembly and shipping of point-of-purchase materials to be used in the store.